 As well as featuring a number of debuts across the company, the triple bill will also mark prima ballerina Zenaida Yanowsky’s retirement after 22 years with the Royal Ballet, 17 of them as a principal.

 Yanowsky’s final performance at the Royal Opera House will be on 7 June, as Marguerite.
 Her Armand, in what promises to be a highly emotional and unforgettable occasion, will be the handsome Italian superstar Roberto Bolle.

-And for those still hooked on Sergei Polunin, the Royal Ballet has announced that all is forgiven and he will dance Armand to on-off girlfriend Natalia Osipova's Marguerite in the very final performance of the season.
+Please note that Sergei Polunin will now NOT dance Armand to on-off girlfriend Natalia Osipova's Marguerite in the very final two performances of the season.
+He has withdrawn.